DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. ifnotslides::

-    If a project isn't documented well, or at all, they might not be looking for outside contributors yet.
+    If a project isn't documented well (or at all), they might not be looking for outside contributors yet.
 You should of course bring this to their attention, but if they don't want your help right now (this happens a lot in new projects) don't be offended and try back later.